Hey Kids (Start Here)

 “Are you reuniting The Supercos?”

-It is now Newt’s turn to stare at them in mute anxiety, not saying anything, feeling slightly more than slightly freaked out, both in response to the questions themselves and also to the vast swaths of things they imply, because who are these kids and how weird and possibly Freudian is it if they ask him if he’s Mako’s brother, what does that mean?
+It’s now Newt’s turn to stare at them in mute anxiety, not saying anything, feeling slightly more than slightly freaked out, both in response to the questions themselves and also to the vast swaths of things they imply, because who are these kids and how weird and possibly Freudian is it if they ask him if he’s Mako’s brother, what does that mean?
 What is his brain trying to tell him?
-Does his brain want to be married to Hermann Gottlieb, because he’s pretty sure he’s already doing a variant of the secret marriage thing without all the technically 'romantic' parts, but he could add those in if someone in his head is into that, he’s not really sure, but he thinks it would be a bad idea because he’s an insufferable narcissist which is not preferred but mildly okay in a roommate but kind of a drag in a significant other in the classical sense—if all the burning husks of his previous, failed, short-term relationships spell out anything it’s that he’s tough to be in love with.
-And what is with the science, god, he knows he needs to do it, can he not just have three weeks before his brain creates imaginary children to creepily goad him into going back to neuroscience?
+Does his brain want to be married to Hermann Gottlieb, because he’s pretty sure he’s already doing a variant of the secret marriage thing without all the technically “romantic” parts, but he could add those in if someone in his head is into that, he’s not really sure, but he thinks it would be a bad idea because he’s an insufferable narcissist which isn’t preferred but mildly okay in a roommate but kind of a drag in a significant other in the classical sense—if all the burning husks of his previous, failed, short-term relationships spell out anything it’s that he’s tough to be in love with.
+And what is with the science, god, he knows he needs to do it, can he just have three weeks before his brain creates imaginary children to creepily goad him into writing grants again?

 “Do you want to sit down?”
-Undersized Dark Haired Boy asks him.
+Undersized Dark Haired Boy asks.
 “You look kind of sick.”

 “A little bit, yeah,” Newt says, his hands braced on his knees.
 “I haven’t exactly been having a good month.”